Fablehaven: Rise of the Evening Star: Plot summary

 Coulter awakens Seth and persuaded him to accompany him to an extremely dangerous part of Fablehaven, the grove at Four Hills, the place where Dale's brother, Warren, lost his mind.
 Once there, Coulter and Seth encounter a revenant that induces a fear so great, they become catatonic.
 Before Coulter and Seth succumb to the fear, Olloch finds Seth and Coulter.
 Coulter appears to become disoriented and forces something into Seth's mouth: a cocoon that is impenetrable.
 In the morning back at the house, Kendra is distraught about the supposed death of her brother Seth.
 Grandpa Sorenson finally resolves that Coulter was not acting of his own accord because his plan was so clumsy.
 That night, Dale is caught up in the Thief's Net which guards an artificial, pretend key.
 He had awoken to find himself stuck there.
 Suddenly, all the evidence matches up and the traitor seizes control of the house.
 Vanessa is revealed to be a narcoblix and a fight breaks out.
-Tanu, who has been poisoned with narcoblix venom, chases Kendra into the woods.
+Tanu, who has been put under Vanessa's control along with everyone else in the house, chases Kendra into the woods.

 Kendra heads to find Lena with the water nymphs, as she has no other ideas who to go to for help.
 Kendra upsets the nymphs, who release Mendigo, the limberjack.
-Mendigo and Kendra tussle, and Mendigo captures Kendra and takes her to the Chapel from Book 1.
-His last command from Muriel was to bring Kendra to Muriel, who is buried with the demon beneath the Chapel.
+Mendigo and Kendra tussle, and Mendigo captures Kendra and takes her to the chapel from Book 1.
+His last command from Muriel was to bring Kendra to Muriel, who is buried with the demon beneath the chapel.
 A fairy guarding the Chapel ends up helping Kendra change Mendigo to follow her orders instead.
 Kendra heads to the cottage where Warren is kept to regroup.
 Meanwhile, Seth awakens inside the cocoon inside Olloch.
 He ends up passing completely through Olloch and breaks out of the cocoon.
 Disoriented, he finds a closed up old mansion and decides to enter to climb onto the roof, so that he can get a view of his surroundings and decide where to go.
 From the top of the mansion, Seth can see the cottage and heads towards it.

 At the cottage, Kendra and Seth are reunited.
 They disagree on how to move forward.
 Seth wants to take Tanu's courage potion and defeat the revenant so they can retrieve the artifact hidden on the preserve.
 Seth argues that they can use the artifact to defeat Vanessa and Errol and take back Fablehaven.
 Seth takes off with Mendigo when Kendra is in the bathroom.
 Seth defeats the revenant, but nearly dies doing so, and is rendered unconscious.
-Back at the cottage, Warren wakes up.
+Back at the cottage, Warren is restored by the revenant's defeat.
 He and Kendra realize that this must mean that Seth was successful and go to find him.